mia-platform/documentation/docs/development_suite/governance/design-overview.md

 ---
-id: control-panel
+id: design-overview
-title: Control Panel
+title: Design Overview
-sidebar_label: Control Panel
+sidebar_label: Design Overview
-slug: "/development_suite/control-panel/control-panel"
+slug: "/development_suite/governance/design-overview"
 ---
-## What is the Control Panel
+## What is the Design Overview

-The Control Panel is a rich set of visualization tools accessible from the Company Section through the button next to Company name and the utility is provided under the url `$HOSTNAME_CONSOLE/tenants/:tenantId/overview/control-panel`.
+The Design Overview is a rich set of visualization tools accessible from the Company Section through the button next to Company name and the utility is provided under the url `$HOSTNAME_CONSOLE/tenants/:tenantId/governance/design-overview`.
 :::caution
 In the url, the terms tenants and tenantId refer to the actual companies and companyId new terms.
 The tenant term is deprecated and will be removed soon
 :::